 The U.S. Navy cooperated as if Toko-Ri were a major recruitment booster.
 The Pacific Fleet provided full access to an aircraft carrier in operation.
 Star William Holden reportedly learned to taxi a jet plane on the flight deck, a claim difficult to take at face value … yet it doesn’t seem to be publicity baloney.

 Navy aviator Lt.
-Harry Brubaker (Holden) runs out of fuel returning to his carrier and must ditch in the frigid waters of the Yellow Sea.
+Harry Brubaker (Holden) runs out of fuel returning to his carrier and must ditch in the frigid Yellow Sea.
 The helicopter team of Mike Forney and Nestor Gamidge (Mickey Rooney & Earl Holliman) rescues Brubaker from the water.
 Harry is a reserve officer pulled back to active duty, and Admiral Tarrant (Fredric March) would like to see him renew his commission.
 But Harry has already done ‘his part’ in WW2 and resents the interruption of his civilian law career.
-Tarrant appears to see Brubaker as a ‘replacement’ for the sons he lost in WWII.
+Tarrant appears to see Brubaker as a replacement for the sons he lost in WWII.
 He is estranged from his wife and daughter-in-law, who both suffered psychological damage.
 Harry’s wife Nancy (Grace Kelly) and their young daughters are waiting to share his two days’ leave in Japan.
 But when Mike Forney is arrested for fighting over a Japanese woman, Emiko (Keiko Awaji of Kurosawa’s Stray Dog) Brubaker runs to bail him out of the brig.
 Nancy is concerned, but Harry won’t discuss the more dangerous details of his work.

 Back on the carrier, Flight Commander Wayne Lee (Charles McGraw) tells Brubaker more about an upcoming bombing raid on the Toko-Ri bridges.
 His ‘good luck charms’ Forney and Gamidge are transferred off the ship.
 Harry’s dread for mission grows when he again narrowly escapes disaster in an emergency landing.
 A photo mission over the bridges shows a formidable anti-aircraft defense.
 Commander Lee notes Harry’s conflict and reminds him that he can opt out of flying the mission.
 But Harry doesn’t feel that he has a choice.